-Verbal-Linguistic Intelligence - well-developed verbal skills and sensitivity to the sounds, meanings and rhythms of words e.g., Journalist, Writer, Lawyer, Media consultant Mathematical-Logical Intelligence - ability to think conceptually and abstractly, and capacity to discern logical or numerical patterns e.g., Scientist, Engineers, Mathematicians, Statisticians, Accountant

-Musical Intelligence - ability to produce and appreciate rhythm, pitch and timber e.g., Musician, Singers, DJ'S, Music Producer

-Visual-Spatial Intelligence - capacity to think in images and pictures, to visualize accurately and abstractly e.g., Artist, Designers, Architects, Photographers, Sculptors

-Bodily-Kinesthetic Intelligence - ability to control one's body movements and to handle objects skillfully E.g., Dancers, Typists, Actors

-Interpersonal Intelligence - capacity to detect and respond appropriately to the moods, motivations and desires of others.
-E.g., Doctors, Lawyers, Teachers, Therapist, Psychologists

-Intrapersonal Intelligence - capacity to be self-aware and in tune with inner feelings, values, beliefs and thinking processes e.g., Swami Vivekanand, Lokmanya Tilak, Mother Teresa
+- I Verbal-Linguistic Intelligence -- well-developed verbal skills and sensitivity to the sounds, meanings and rhythms of words - e.g., Journalist, Writer, Lawyer, Media consultant - 2 Mathematical-Logical Intelligence -- ability to think conceptually and abstractly, and capacity to discern logical or numerical patterns - e.g., Scientist, Engineers, Mathematicians, Statisticians, Accountant - 3 Musical Intelligence -- ability to produce and appreciate rhythm, pitch and timber - e.g., Musician, Singers, DJ'S, Music Producer - 4 Visual-Spatial Intelligence -- capacity to think in images and pictures, to visualize accurately and abstractly - e.g., Artist, Designers, Architects, Photographers, Sculptors - 5 Bodily-Kinesthetic Intelligence -- ability to control one's body movements and to handle objects skillfully - E.g., Dancers, Typists, Actors - 6 Interpersonal Intelligence -- capacity to detect and respond appropriately to the moods, motivations and desires of others. - e.g., Doctors, Lawyers, Teachers, Therapist, Psychologists - Intrapersonal Intelligence -- capacity to be self-aware and in tune with inner feelings, values, beliefs and thinking processes - e.g., Swami Vivekanand, Lokmanya Tilak, Mother Teresa - 8 Naturalist Intelligence -- ability to recognize and categorize plants, animals and other objects in nature - e.g., Environmentalist, Gardner - 9 Spiritual / Existential Intelligence -- sensitivity and capacity to tackle deep questions about human existence, such as the meaning of life, why do we die, and how did we get here. - e.g., Religious Person - 10 Moral Intelligence Ethics, Humanity and Value of life - e.g., Leaders, Teachers

-Naturalist Intelligence - ability to recognize and categorize plants, animals and other objects in nature e.g., Environmentalist, Gardner e.g., Leaders, Teachers In summary, integrate educational theories, teaching strategies, and other pedagogic tools in meaningful and useful ways to better address the needs of students.
-Gardner himself asserts that educators should not follow one specific theory or educational innovation when designinginstruction but instead employ customized goals and values appropriate to their teaching and student needs.
+In summary, integrate educational theories, teaching strategies, and other pedagogic tools in meaningful and useful ways to better address the needs of students.
+Gardner himself asserts that educators should not follow one specific theory or educational innovation when designing instruction but instead employ customized goals and values appropriate to their teaching and student needs.
 Addressing the multiple intelligences and potential of students can help instructors personalize their instruction and methods of assessment.
-Many of us are familiar with three general categories in which people learn: visual learners, auditory learners, and kinesthetic learners.
-Beyond these three general categories, many theories of and approaches toward human potential have been developed.
-Among them is the theory of multiple intelligences, developed by Howard Gardner, Ph.D., Professor of Education at Harvard University.
-Gardner's early work in psychology and later in human cognition and human potential led to the development of the initial six intelligences.
-Today there are nine intelligences and the possibility of others may eventually expand the list.
-These intelligences (or competencies) relate to a person's unique aptitude set of capabilities and ways they might prefer to demonstrate intellectual abilities.

-Spiritual / Existential Intelligence - sensitivity and capacity to tackle deep questions about human existence, such as the meaning of life, why do we die, and how did we get here.
-E.g., Religious Person

-10 Moral Intelligence - Ethics, Humanity and Value of life

-11.5.EMOTIONAL INTELLIGENCE (EQ) THEORY
+EMOTIONAL INTELLIGENCE (EQ) THEORY

 Emotional Intelligence is a relatively recent behavioural model, rising to prominence with Daniel Goleman's 1995 Book called 'Emotional Intelligence'.
-The early Emotional Intelligence theory was originally developed during the 1970s and 80s by the work and writings of psychologists Howard Gardner (Harvard), Peter Salovey (Yale) and John

-'Jack' Mayer (New Hampshire).
+The early Emotional Intelligence theory was originally developed during the 1970s and 80s by the work and writings of psychologists Howard Gardner (Harvard), Peter Salovey (Yale) and John 'Jack' Mayer (New Hampshire).
 Emotional Intelligence is increasingly relevant to organizational development and developing people, because the EQ principles provide a new way to understand and assess people's behaviours, management styles, attitudes, interpersonal skills, and potential.

 The EQ concept argues that IQ, or conventional intelligence, is too narrow; that there are wider areas of emotional intelligence that dictate and enable how successful we are.
 Success requires more than IQ (Intelligence Quotient), which has tended to be the traditional measure of intelligence, ignoring essential behavioural and character elements.
 We've all met people who are academically brilliant and yet are socially and inter-personally inept.
 And we know that despite possessing a high IQ rating, success does not automatically follow.